-- Xiao-Mei (→ Mei-Chan, to the point that Xiao-Mei also mimics the girl's movements.
+- Xiao-Mei for Mei-Chan, to the point that Xiao-Mei also mimics the girl's movements.
 Added fun for being named "Little Mei" after its owner, Mei of Chan clan.

 - Black Hayate → Riza Hawkeye.
 Like his master, he is quiet, cute, and has a whole lot of persistence and courage packed into a small frame (witness his attack on Gluttony when the latter has Riza cornered).

 - Puu from YuYu Hakusho (→ Yusuke).
 Justified because he is a representation of Yusuke's soul or 'inner self'.
-Yusuke is a deliquent and Puu is an affectionate stuffed animal.
+Yusuke is a delinquent and Puu is an affectionate stuffed animal.